-FxPro is another popular UK based broker that offers online trading services.
+UK based broker FxPro is another popular Great Forex Broker that offers online trading services.
 Founded in Cyprus the company expanded into the other European countries and is regulated by the Financial Conduct Authority (FCA) and the Cyprus Securities & Exchange Commission (CySEC).
 The broker claims to have clients in more than 150 countries and offices in the UK and Cyprus.

 FxPro gives clients the possibility of trading forex, shares, indices, futures, spot metals and spot energies.

 Trade can be done with the most popular platforms MetaTrader 4 and 5 (MT4 and MT5), cTrader (desktop and web-based), FxPro Markets (web version of cTrader-based) and their mobile versions.
 Currency pairs and metals can be traded from all platforms but all instruments (including shares) are available on MT4 only.

 MetaTrader platforms provide trade with fixed and floating spreads, automated trade with expert advisors, and instant market execution.
 The web-based cTrade gives information of market depth, no re-quotes trading and algorithmic trading through cAlgo.
 FxPro Markets allows accounts managing, single tap order execution and instruments volume information.

 - Standard – it requires a minimum deposit of USD500;